cdaven/calc-base/README.md

 ## Re-build Semantic-UI

-Semantic-UI can be customized in the semantic folder, and then rebuilt:
+Semantic-UI can be customized in the semantic folder, and then rebuilt.

+First,

+    cd semantic && npm install

+Then rebuild with,

     npm run rebuild:semantic